LambentLight/LambentLight/README.md

 # Installation

 1. Download the compressed file from [GitHub Releases][releases-url] or [5mods][5mods-url]
-2. Extract the files inside of a compressed file and run `LambentLight.exe`
+2. Extract the files inside of the 7zip and run `LambentLight.exe`

 # Usage